elimuinformatics/charts-on-fhir/apps/documentation/src/app/pages/getting-started/retrieving-data/index.md

 ### Automatically Selecting All Layers

-If you want to add all layers to the chart as they are retrieved, you can pass in `true` for the first parameter to `retrieveAll()`.
+If you want to add all layers to the chart as they are retrieved, call `layerManager.autoSelect(true)`.
 Before doing this, make sure that your `DataLayerService` implementations are querying a limited set of data from the FHIR server.
-You can also pass a sort comparison function as the second parameter to `retrieveAll()` to customize the initial sort order of the layers.
+You can also pass a callback function to `autoSelect` to choose which layers are auto-selected.
+The selected layers can be auto-sorted by passing a comparison function to `layerManager.autoSort()`.

 ```ts
 // app.component.ts